Continuous Home Insurance Coverage: Why It Matters for Your Rates

 How Coverage Gaps Affect Your Premiums and Insurability

-When you allow your home insurance to lapse — even for a short period — insurers take notice.
+When you allow your home insurance to lapse, even for a short period, insurers take notice.
 A gap in coverage signals to underwriters that you may be a higher-risk policyholder, and they price accordingly.
-In today's market, where national premiums are already rising an average of 10–25% annually due to climate and inflation pressures, a coverage gap can make an already expensive situation significantly worse.
+In today's market, where U.S. home insurance rates have risen a cumulative 46.8% from 2020 to 2025 with another mid-single-digit national increase projected for 2026, a coverage gap can make an already expensive situation significantly worse.

 What Underwriters See When There's a Gap